We are absolutely delighted to have won

 Ka Lok is an architect and has been practising architecture for over 24 years.
 He believes in design diversity and has a wide range of project experiences; these include social housing, high-end residential, commercial fit-outs, sports buildings, hospital regeneration, mixed-used regeneration projects.

 Prachi is an architectural designer and urbanist.
 She embraces an evidence-based people-centric approach to design.
 She has led multi-disciplinary design teams for masterplanning, regeneration and public realm design projects within diverse cultural contexts such as the UK, Cuba, Middle-East, and India.
+She is also an Associate Lecturer at Oxford Brookes University.

 Soham is an architectural and urban designer, and a visual artist.
 He applies an integrated complex systems approach to design across scales and within varied cultural contexts.
 His interests lie in the intersection between urban design, landscape design, environmental planning, architecture and art.
+He is also an Associate Lecturer at Oxford Brookes University.

 © 2019 by EcoResponsiveEnvironments